LinoyYarkoni/GymTracker/README.md

 # GymTracker

 ### This Android application uses for tracking your gym sessions.
-### User registration authentication by Firebase Authentication
+### User registration and authentication by Firebase Authentication

 ## Login and Sign Up:
 #### For login enter your email and password